-On March 9, the Union ironclad Monitor, having fortuitously arrived to do battle, initiated the first engagement of ironclads in history.
+On March 9, the Union ironclad Monitor, having fortuitously arrived to do battle, initiated ironclads’ first engagement in history.
 The two ships fought each other to a standstill, but Virginia retired.

 The battle resulted in an estimated 433 casualties, of which 409 were Union, and 24 were Confederate.

-Failure to exploit the initial success of this attack, however, held up McClellan for two additional weeks, while he tried to convince his navy to maneuver the Confederates’ big guns at Yorktown and Gloucester Point and ascend the York River to West Point thus outflanking the Warwick Line.
+Failure to exploit this attack’s initial success, however, held up McClellan for two additional weeks, while he tried to convince his navy to maneuver the Confederates’ big guns at Yorktown and Gloucester Point and ascend the York River to West Point, thus outflanking the Warwick Line.
 McClellan planned for a massive bombardment to begin at dawn on May 4th, but the Confederate Army slipped away in the night toward Williamsburg.
 Casualties during the battle were estimated at about 320.

 Colonial National Historical Park